On this page:

 The City has retained WSP Canada Inc. to complete a Schedule ‘B’ Municipal Class Environmental Assessment (EA) process for this project.
 The Class EA process evaluates alternatives, assesses potential effects, and identifies measures to avoid or reduce project impacts.

-Phase 1 of the process has been completed, which defined the potential opportunities and challenges of the project.
+Phase 1 of the project has been completed, which defined the potential opportunities and challenges of the project.
 The study was initiated in May 2024, and since then WSP has been working with the City’s Growth and Infrastructure Department to complete background work and field studies.
 This work provides a better sense of the key issues revolving around the Tisdale Reservoir and identifies the best way to address the servicing issue by finding an alternate location to replace the reservoir.

 As part of Phase 1, a project study area was established that includes the site of the existing reservoir and potential locations where connections to the existing water distribution system and watermains are possible.
 The City has identified five (5) potential sites that could accommodate the reservoir and reasonably connect to the existing water distribution system.